sandroos/MEP/README.md

                           Instrument #1 will point to the opposite direction from the nadir vector.
 						  Instruments #2-#5 will lie in the x'y' -plane.

+* x_velocity, y_velocity, z_velocity
+    A vector pointing to the direction of the spacecraft velocity.
+Currently this vector must lie in the xz-plane.
+The nadir direction is defined to be orthogonal to this vector in xz-plane also, and point towards the Mercury.

 MirrorDipole
 ------------